phantran/moco/README.md

 With the applied optimization, MoCo has good performance, and it can calculate mutation scores without re-running mutation tests for the whole project under test.

 MoCo was originally developed to support Gamekins which is a Jenkins plugin that uses a gamification approach to motivate software testing activities.
+More information about Gamekins Jenkins plugin can be found here: https://github.com/se2p/gamekins

 ### Project requirements